asherrera1/CMSC-207-Mini-Project/README.md

    a.
 Header (Home):
    * Contains Name, Site title, navigation links.

    b.
+About Me:
-About Me: contains some info about the author, face picture and some fun facts.
+   * Contains some info about the author, face picture and some fun facts.
-		   - Clicking on the button underneath the photo shows 5 different fun facts.
+   * Clicking on the button underneath the photo shows 5 different fun facts.

    c.
 Other Info
-		   - This is an additional section showing my educational background, work experiences, technical skills and other skills.
+   * This is an additional section showing my educational background, work experiences, technical skills and other skills.

    d.
 My Hobbies
 		   - Named as "My Little Hobbies, My Little Hobbies".
 		   - Was thinking of "My Little Ponies, My Little Ponies" while creating this section.